Zeta functions of regular arithmetic schemes at s=0: Introduction

-is equivalent to the Tamagawa Number Conjecture for the motive $h(\mathcal{X}_{\mathbb{Q}})$. \end{itemize} \end{thm} This result shows that the Weil-étale point of view is compatible with the Bloch-Kato Conjecture, answering a question of Lichtenbaum (see \cite{Lichtenbaum} Question 2 in the Introduction).
-We obtain the first cases where Conjecture \ref{conjLichtenbaumIntro} is known for flat arithmetic schemes:
+is equivalent to the Tamagawa number conjecture \cite{Fontaine92} for the motive $\bigoplus_{i=0}^{2d-2}h^i(\mathcal{X}_{F})[-i]$. \end{itemize} \end{thm} The proof of the last statement of Theorem \ref{the2Intro} was already given in \cite{Flach-moi}, assuming expected properties of Weil-\'etale cohomology.
+This proof is based on the fact that $\bigotimes_{i\in\mathbb{Z}}\mathrm{det}_{\mathbb{Z}} H^i_{W,c}(\mathcal{X},\mathbb{Z})^{(-1)^i}$ provides the fundamental line (in the sense of \cite{Fontaine92}) with a canonical $\bz$-structure.
+This result shows that the Weil-\'etale point of view is compatible with the Tamagawa number conjecture of Bloch-Kato, answering a question of Lichtenbaum (see \cite{Lichtenbaum} Question 2 in the Introduction).